By Jennifer Roberts

 By the EIE Editorial Staff

-You can find more interesting stories in our section on Recreation & Lifestyle.
+There's more interesting articles in our section on Recreation & Lifestyle.

 Our Mission — Serving the professional horse person, amateur owners, occasional enthusiasts and sporting interests alike, the goal is to serve all disciplines – which often act independently yet have common needs and values.